 - Natural areas

-In 2013, the city purchased a 6.6-acre tract for the park along the northern waterfront near the Isabel Holmes Bridge.
+In 2013, the city purchased a 6.6-acre tract for the park along the northern downtown waterfront near the Isabel Holmes Bridge.
 An extensive public input campaign was conducted in 2014 to get feedback about what citizens wanted in the park, which was used to develop the park master plan approved by City Council earlier this year.
 The citizens of Wilmington approved $20 million for development of the park as part of the 2016 Parks Bond.
-The input received from citizens and the subsequent master plan was used to create the conceptual designs now being considered.

-- View a presentation with concept design illustrations for the park
+- View a presentation about design of the park

 Thank you to the Wilmington residents who overwhelmingly approved the Parks Bond in the November 2016 election.
 The development of the North Waterfront Park is one of the approved projects.

 The Master Plan for this park was created by city staff after extensive public input.
 From May-December 2014, the city received approximately 1,400 comments from public meetings, presentations, events, community centers, an online survey and social media.

 Additional open space is a top priority in the city’s park master plan and was the number one recommendation in the city’s Vision 2020 plan that outlines a plan for downtown development.
 “The lack of downtown parks and open space has a critical impact on the urban environment.
 Without inviting recreation opportunities or public gathering places, the reasons for visiting or staying downtown are reduced for both local residents and tourists,” the plan states.

 March 2, 2015 Meeting - Public input results

 - Watch the presentation from the May 22 public input meeting